Mattia De Sciglio: Milan

-The following year, aged ten, De Sciglio joined A.C.
-Milan's youth system, where he spent nine seasons.
+The following year, aged ten, De Sciglio joined AC Milan's youth system, where he spent nine seasons.
 In 2010, he was a member of the under-19 squad who won the Coppa Italia Primavera, 25 years after the team's last success in the competition.

 De Sciglio in action for Milan.

 At the start of the 2011–12 season De Sciglio was officially included in the first team squad by manager Massimiliano Allegri.
 He made his professional debut on 28 September 2011, coming on as a substitute in a UEFA Champions League group stage home game against Viktoria Plzeň, which Milan won 2–0.
 He was given his first start (and second overall appearance) in a 2–2 away draw against the same team on 6 December.
 Four months later, on 10 April, De Sciglio also made his league debut, playing as a starter in a 1–0 away win over Chievo.
 The following month, on 6 May, he played in his first Milan derby against city rivals Inter, replacing an injured Daniele Bonera midway through the first half of a 4–2 loss.

 As from the 2012–13 season De Sciglio was assigned the number 2 shirt, which he called "very important" as in the past it was worn "by great players like Mauro Tassotti and Cafu", adding that he hoped to "live up to their standards".
 Throughout the season, De Sciglio became a regular in the starting line-up thanks to a series of convincing performances.
 He made 33 appearances in the 2012–13 season, managing three assists in the process.
 He played as both a left back and right back, showing competence on either flank.